working-group-two/docs.wgtwo.com/README.md

         Set any ${ACCESS_TOKEN} -> access_token from storage
         Set any ${USER_TOKEN} -> user_token from storage
         Keep the _replace this_ styling for access/user tokens
-- [ ] Make changing the role visible in the fixed button
+- [x] Make changing the role visible in the fixed button
-- [ ] Make the default snippet the selected role
-- [ ] Make the operator tab the default if no data on the article is available
+- [x] Make the operator tab the default if no data on the article is available
+- [x] Make the default snippet the selected role
 - [ ] Make the role not available warning show conditionally
 - [ ] Make the modal open after 6 seconds if no choice has been made
 - [ ] Make changing the role persistent
 - [ ] Add roles to articles and propagate that to the relevant vue classes (if missing assume the article is for operators)
 - [ ] Grey out menu links based on the same logic as the not-available-warning
+- [ ] We also need to exactly which tabs to show or not availableRolesSet = {
+        THIRD_PARTY_DEVELOPER
+    }
+- [ ] Update all docs with their correct roles, from Rights.kt
+- [ ] Make one auth/secrets object and one role object

 ## Contributing